 What form(s) does this medication come in?

-Each 1 mL of cherry- or banana-flavoured liquid contains acetaminophen 80 mg.
-Nonmedicinal ingredients: artificial flavouring, artificial colouring (in cherry flavoured only), citric acid, glycerin, polyethylene glycol, propylene glycol, purified water, sodium citrate, and sodium saccharin.
+Each 1 mL of cherry- or banana-flavoured liquid contains 80 mg of acetaminophen.
+Nonmedicinal ingredients: artificial flavouring, artificial colouring (in cherry-flavoured only), citric acid, glycerin, polyethylene glycol, propylene glycol, purified water, sodium citrate, and sodium saccharin.
 Alcohol-, ASA-, and sucrose-free.
-Banana flavoured drops are dye-free.
+Banana-flavoured drops are dye-free.

 Children's Syrup 80 mg/5 mL

-Each 5 mL of cherry-flavoured syrup contains acetaminophen 80 mg.
+Each 5 mL of cherry-flavoured syrup contains 80 mg of acetaminophen.
 Nonmedicinal ingredients: artificial flavours and colouring, butylated hydroxyanisol, citric acid, polyethylene glycol, purified water, sodium benzoate, sodium chloride, sodium citrate, and sucrose.

 Double-Strength Children's Syrup 160 mg/5 mL

-Each 5 mL of cherry- or banana-flavoured syrup contains acetaminophen 160 mg.
+Each 5 mL of cherry- or banana-flavoured syrup contains 160 mg of acetaminophen.
 Nonmedicinal ingredients: artificial flavours, artificial colouring (in cherry flavoured only), butylated hydroxyanisol, citric acid, polyethylene glycol, purified water, sodium benzoate, sodium chloride, sodium citrate, and sucrose.
 Alcohol- and ASA-free.

 How should I use this medication?

 Always read the product label and follow the instructions.
 Acetaminophen is used in many non-prescription and prescription medications, including products for cough and cold, pain relief, and headache pain.